-Golden Key is creatively disruptive.
+The Golden Key partnership is creatively disruptive.
 We review cultures and systems - highlighting what's working and trying to resolve what isn't.
-Our system change strategy sets out how we will create a lasting legacy which improves system commissioning and delivery beyond the life of the programme.
+Our approach to system change considers how we will create a lasting legacy which improves system commissioning and delivery beyond the life of the programme.

 Walking alongside clients who represent a broad spectrum of demographics and needs has helped to identify what works for them and what doesn’t.
 This learning is feeding into larger scale system change activity.

 Information around blocks experienced by clients is also gathered from a range of other sources including Independent Futures, members of the System Change Group, the Partnership Board and the wider Golden Key partnership.

 We are empowering people across the system to think and act in a way that can change the system, both for individuals and the organisations that support them.
 Members from across the partnership have been trained in Schumacher System Thinking training, giving them the tools required to instigate change.
 The Spark Team is a dedicated partnership resource offering ongoing support for this work.